azirixx/easy-travel-pad-build/README.md

 ![alt text](https://lh4.googleusercontent.com/pQVOHZWkJp4AkNxsHN6x-B3AayUMqLBKSfOIJ8bRpzCJaMdBuc1rxHpz5vVNEsODbDKHBi066Wwgkn3obAounRks8G3ikfKsGUaZWY5H6pNzaRlFeI0r-OhJaKI0SzWRz-GwGsKy)

-Here is a video guide that I made which explains everything I just did:
+Here is a video guide that I made which explains everything I just did: https://www.youtube.com/watch?v=HUUXpGWz8Wc
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HUUXpGWz8Wc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Wiring
 Now we’re on to the wiring stage.
 This is probably the hardest part of building this pad, which is still pretty easy.